stefets/stagedings/README.md

 * apt-get install liblo-dev

+* Clone this repository

-* In the directory where you have cloned stagedings
+* In the stagedings/src directory

   * Create a .env file